BeSoBen/Project01/README.md

 Tools/Commands used:

-nmap

-version 7.93
+nmap - version 7.93

 Nmap is a network scanner created by Gordon Lyon.
 Nmap is used to discover hosts and services on a computer network by sending packets and analyzing     the responses.
 Nmap provides a number of features for probing computer networks, including host discovery and service and operating system detection

-nikto
-version 2.1.6
+nikto -version 2.1.6

 Nikto is a free software command-line vulnerability scanner that scans webservers for dangerous files/CGIs, outdated server software and other           problems.
 It performs generic and server type specific checks.
 It also captures and prints any cookies received

 gobuster

 Gobuster is a tool used to brute-force:  URIs (directories and files) in web sites,  DNS subdomains (with wildcard support), Virtual Host names on       target web servers, Open Amazon S3 buckets, Open Google Cloud buckets, TFTP servers..

-dirbuster
-version OWASP DirBuster 1.0-RC1
+dirbuster - version OWASP DirBuster 1.0-RC1

 DirBuster is a multi threaded java application designed to brute force directories and files names on web/application servers.
 Often is the case now     of what looks like a web server in a state of default installation is actually not, and has pages and applications hidden within.
 DirBuster attempts     to find these.

-wpscan
-version 3.8.22
+wpscan - version 3.8.22

 The WPScan CLI tool is a free, for non-commercial use, black box WordPress security scanner written for security professionals and blog maintainers to   test the security of their sites.
 The WPScan CLI tool uses a database of 38,431 WordPress vulnerabilities.

 metasploit